How much will be paid

 You should also be aware that at the start of each claim year, a percentage of agreement holders will be asked to take and submit the following photographic records:

-- photographs or geo-tagged photographs of the management undertaken, submitted with final claim
+- photographs of the management undertaken, submitted with final claim

 Applicants will need to send the following with their application (to ensure no new access or drainage is added during the agreement period):